 Isaiah 60 is an awesome chapter that speaks of a future date when the Messiah has set up His Kingdom, and all nations come to Jerusalem.
 This is the time referred to in Revelation 11:15.

 Isaiah 60 ends with:

 I, the LORD, will hasten it in its time.

 Cindy goes on to talk about strongholds, evangelism, revival and “storming the gates of hell” in an attempt to appeal to our desire for the world to come to Christ (for the sake of space, I will just refer you to the article).
-Some of the things she has to say is true, but, unbeknownst to the reader (and possibly Cindy herself), she’s laying a groundwork of half-truth to support the error that will soon follow.
+Some of the things she has to say are true, but unbeknownst to the reader (and possibly Cindy herself), she’s laying a groundwork of half-truth to support the error that will soon follow.